 If your model has more overcurrent protectors (OCPs) than the LCD display can show at a time, a page number appears in the top-right corner of the display.
 Otherwise, no page numbers are available.

-To show the overcurrent protector information:
+- To show the overcurrent protector information: - 1.
+Press igotimes or igotimes to select "OCPs" in the Main Menu, and press igotimes.

-- 1. Press or to select "OCPs" in the Main Menu, and press - 2.
-The LCD display shows a list of overcurrent protectors similar to the following diagram.
+2. The LCD display shows a list of overcurrent protectors similar to the following diagram.